oddbird/oddsite/README.rst

 - 🐈 (``:cat2:``) -> ``yarn``
 - 🙀 (``:scream_cat:``) -> ``bin/unpack-node; yarn``

-After upgrading any of the OddBird-owned packages (Susy, True, Herman, or Accoutrement-*), run ``bin/update-subproject-docs`` to pull their updated documentation into OddSite.
+When a new version of any OddBird-owned packages (Susy, True, Herman, or Accoutrement-*) is published, run ``bin/update-subproject-docs`` to pull their updated documentation into OddSite.

 Directory Structure